 The Cost of Letting Go

 By the time we made it back home, the night had lost its footing.
-Eve stumbled, and the moment itself felt fragile, disjointed.
+Eve seemed unsteady, and the moment itself felt fragile and disjointed.
 We tried to be close, but it wasn't really there—not in the way that feels connected or safe.
 Some nights just unravel, and you're left realizing that letting go doesn't always bring relief.
 Sometimes it just leaves more mess behind.

 Sitting With the Aftermath